home-assistant/developers.home-assistant/docs/add-ons/presentation.md

 }
 ```

-After the add-on is started, you should be able to view your secure Ingress server by clicking "OPEN WEB UI" within the add-on info screen.
+After the add-on is started, you should be able to view your Ingress server by clicking "OPEN WEB UI" within the add-on info screen.